brevis-network/pico-proving-service/docker/gpu/DEPLOYMENT.md

 PICO_GPU_MEM=4090
 ```

-See `env.example` for all options.
+See `.env.example` for all options.

 ## Data Persistence